Kitty Lambert

-Kitty Lambert is an LGBT rights activist.
+Kitty Lambert is an American LGBT rights activist.
 She was raised Mormon and married a male Mormon missionary when she was seventeen.
 She did not come out as a lesbian for many years out of fear of losing her children.

 Lambert is president of (and was involved in the founding of) OUTspoken for Equality, an LGBT rights nonprofit in the Western New York area, and as such was instrumental in convincing the New York state legislature to legalize same-sex marriage.